danycywiak/danycywiak/README.md

 - OCR pipelines, image preprocessing and feature extraction
 - Model validation and performance analysis

-🚀 **Contributed to an AI solution awarded *DevAwards 2025*** for innovation in Machine Learning applications.
+🚀 **Contributed to an AI solution awarded *DevAwards 2025*** for innovation in applied artificial intelligence

 I am currently collaborating on **Computer Vision research projects**, working on the **algorithmic development of pupil detection**, using **Hough Circle Transform–based approaches**, image preprocessing, and model validation.